OctopusDeploy/docs/docs/deployment-examples/node-deployments/node-on-linux.md

 ## Publish package {#Create&amp;PushNode.jsProject-PublishPackage}

-Next, publish the project package to the Octopus Deploy Server with the following command:
+Next, publish the project package to the Octopus Server with the following command:

 ```bash
 npm run publish